kongo02/kongo02/README.md

 - 👋 Hi, I’m Kongo Shapi Bokanga known as Javon Skull
-- 👀 I’m interested in the Web Applications
+- 👀 I’m interested in Python Programming and Web Applications
-- 🌱 I’m currently learning React Js(MERN)
+- 🌱 I’m currently learning React Js, building apps with Python, Django
-- 💞️ I’m looking to collaborate on Laravel, and React
+- 💞️ I’m looking to collaborate on Python, Django, Laravel, and React
 - 📫 How to reach me @javonskull twitter

 <!---